 As mentioned earlier, the third piece of key data needed to understand risk is to ask, “What am I not doing?”

-Here are a few statements I have heard first hand of misinformation given by IT when leadership asked the question, “How secure are we?”
+Here are a few statements I have heard firsthand of misinformation given by IT when leadership asked the question, “How secure are we?”

-This is not good answer.
+This is not a good answer.
 This statement assumes that it is possible to be 100% secure, which is not attainable.
 There really isn’t even a finite set of questions that could be asked to completely cover security which would give a percentage score.

-5. EXPECTATIONS OF A RISK ASSESSMENT
+6. EXPECTATIONS OF A RISK ASSESSMENT

-Since taking on the topic of managing cybersecurity risk a few years ago at Systems Engineering, we have been pouring a lot of thinking and effort into the way we talk about and consider risk.
-We’ve had many interactions with organizations directly after they have become a victim of a cybersecurity incident.
-This experience, along with thematic questions from the victims, has helped us formulate what we believe should come out of a cybersecurity risk assessment.
+At Systems Engineering, we have put a lot of thinking and effort into how we talk about and consider risk.
+We’ve had many interactions with organizations directly after they became a victim of a cybersecurity incident.
+This experience, along with the thematic questions we answer for victim organizations, has helped us formulate what we believe should come out of a cybersecurity risk assessment.

 What needs to be done to minimize the chance of another cyberattack.